Penser À ou Penser DE

 Penser de / du / de la / des / de l’ +

-When the verb penser is followed by de + a person, place or thing, you can use the pronoun EN to replace them.
+When the verb penser is followed by de + a place or thing, you can use the pronoun EN to replace them.

 It is interesting to point out that you can indeed use the pronoun EN for places when they are preceded by some form of DE.